Nebula-Block-Data/docs/Object_Storage/Tutorials/LinuxMac.md

 s3cmd put --recursive <local_folder_path> s3://<bucket_name>/<object_name>`).
 ```

 This will upload all the **contents** of the folder, not the folder itself.

-> **Note:** There may be a delay before the UI shows uploaded files.
+Also note there may be a delay before the UI shows uploaded files.

-    iv.
-List all objects in a bucket
+4. List all objects in a bucket

 ```bash
 s3cmd ls s3://<bucket_name>